john-science/python_for_scientists/classes/08_taking_the_next_step/lecture_08.md

 #### PEP8

-Here is the same code, but following the PEP8 style guide:
+Here is the exact same function, but following the [PEP8 Style Guide](https://www.python.org/dev/peps/pep-0008/):

     def fibonacci(n):
         '''Returns the n-th term in the Fibonacci Sequence'''